 Make a difference to young people, join one of Australia’s most innovative Not for Profits.

-Headspace Liverpool is looking for youth oriented and community focused Psychologists and Clinical Psychologists.
+Due to ongoing demand Headspace Liverpool is looking for youth oriented and community focused Psychologist and allied health professionals.
 You will work with the multidisciplinary team on site to provide early intervention and treatment for mental health and related problems in young people aged 12 -25 years and their families.

 You will be making a major contribution to improving the mental health and wellbeing of young people.
 You will avail of extended consultation time and leveraging the other multidisciplinary expertise available on site to achieve great health outcomes for patients.